Best App Blocker for College Students Who Can't Sleep

 Now neither of you can scroll, both of you know if the other tries, and you have a shared streak to maintain.
 This turns bedtime from a willpower battle into a social contract.

 If your roommate is not into it, add anyone — your best friend, a sibling, your mom.
 The point is that someone sees the data.
+For more on how to lock your phone at bedtime, check out our full setup guide.

 What About Study Sessions?